 Spider & Insect Spray

-Hawkeye Spider and Insect Spray is a broad spectrum, general purpose, surface, crack and crevice spray for controlling any insect problem in and around buildings.
+Hawkeye Spider and Insect Spray is a broad spectrum, general purpose, surface, crack, and crevice spray for controlling any insect and spider problem in and around buildings.

 Directions for use